Teen Depression Through 3 Lenses:

 - get help for a struggling teen

 - address challenges such as the refusal of help.

-After the webinar, complete our online evaluation and we’ll send you a free set of Depression and Bipolar Wellness Guides for Parents and Teens, in English or Spanish.
+After you watch the webinar, complete our online evaluation and we’ll send you a free set of Depression and Bipolar Wellness Guides for Parents and Teens, in English or Spanish.

 About our Presenters:

 Mary Fristad, PhD, ABPP, is a Professor of Psychiatry, Psychology, and Human Nutrition at the Ohio State University and the Director of Research and Psychological Services in the OSU Division of Child and Adolescent Psychiatry.
 Her area of specialty is childhood mood disorders.

 Emma, a speaker in the Families for Depression Awareness Teen Depression program, is a sophomore in college in the Boston area.
 She has depression but is doing well now, thanks to good treatment and a supportive family.

 David, Emma's father - along with the rest of her family - have walked along side her through some very difficult times.
 David shares his perspective on providing support to a struggling teen.